 Black History Month Events at Piedmont Arts

 This February, Piedmont Arts has lined up a variety of exhibits and programs that recognize and celebrate Black History Month.
-From its annual African American Read-In with noted storyteller Fred Motley, to exhibits featuring work by contemporary African American artists, to a free gallery talk with artist Eric McRay, the museum is taking a comprehensive look at the contributions of African American artists to the arts and culture of our region.
+From a performance by noted writer and actor Mike Wiley focusing on the Montgomery bus boycott, to its annual African American Read-In with storyteller Fred Motley, to an exhibit featuring work by contemporary African American artist Tawny Chatmon, the museum is taking a comprehensive look at the contributions of African American artists to the arts and culture of our region.

-Slated for February 23, Piedmont Arts’ African American Read-In + Family Day will take place from 11 am – 1 pm at the museum, and will feature Danville-based storyteller Fred Motley.
+Slated for Saturday, February 22, 2020, Piedmont Arts’ annual African American Read-In and Family Day will take place from 11 am – 1 pm at the museum, and will feature Danville-based storyteller Fred Motley.
 A modern-day griot, Motley has traveled to festivals and other venues to teach African-American history, music and dance for over 30 years.
-His performances will take place at 11:30 am and 12:15 pm, and include classic folktales, songs and stories from around the world.
-Community members will also read excerpts from books, stories and poems by their favorite African American authors and kids can take part in a free “Make Your Own Story” craft.
-Complimentary refreshments will be provided.
+His performance will include classic folktales, songs and stories from around the world.
+Enjoy crafts and complimentary refreshments.
 Admission is free.
 This event is sponsored by Carter Bank & Trust.

-To close out the exhibits, Piedmont Arts will host Art at Happy Hour on February 21 from 5 – 7 pm.
-Eric McRay will lead a gallery walk and talk through Mood and Music, discuss his influences and techniques and answer questions.
+To close out the exhibit, Piedmont Arts will host Art at Happy Hour on Thursday, February 27, 2020 from 5 – 7 pm.
+Chatmon will lead a gallery walk and talk through Fragile, Handle with Care, discuss her influences and techniques and answer questions.
 The Piedmont Arts Guild will provide complimentary refreshments.
 Admission is free.